Belkworks/future/README.md

 ```

 ### Consuming Futures
-To run a future, use the `fork` function.
+To run a Future, use the `fork` function.
 `fork(future, reject, resolve) -> Cancel`
 ```lua
 fork = Future.fork